Optimal Quoting under Adverse Selection and Price Reading: Model Setup

 We introduce a reference price process \( \big(S_t\big)_{t \geq 0} \), representing a composite price computed by the market maker based on public and private information.
 It evolves under both exogenous volatility and endogenous reactions to trading activity and quote asymmetry.
 Its dynamics is given by:

 where \( \sigma > 0 \) is a volatility parameter and \( \big(B_t\big)_{t \geq 0} \) is a standard Brownian motion adapted to the filtration \( \left(\mathcal{F}_t\right)_{t \geq 0} \).
-The point processes \( \big(N^{n,k,b}_t\big)_{t \geq 0} \) and \( \big(N^{n,k,a}_t\big)_{t \geq 0} \) represent the number of trades of size \( \Delta^k \) at the bid and ask with clients from tier \( n \), respectively.\\
+The point processes \( \big(N^{n,k,b}_t\big)_{t \geq 0} \) and \( \big(N^{n,k,a}_t\big)_{t \geq 0} \) represent the number of trades of size \( \Delta^k \) at the bid and ask with clients from tier \( n \), respectively.

-The model includes two key features that govern the endogenous reaction of the reference price to trade flow and quoting behavior:
+The model includes two key features that govern the endogenous reaction of the reference price to trade flow and quoting behaviour:

-\begin{itemize} \item \textbf{Adverse selection.} For each \( (n,k) \in \mathcal{N} \times \mathcal{K} \), the function \( \tilde{\zeta}^{n,k} : \mathbb{R} \to \mathbb{R}_+ \) is non-decreasing, and satisfies \( \lim_{\delta \to -\infty} \tilde{\zeta}^{n,k}(\delta) = 0. \) This function captures the impact of informed trading on prices.
+\begin{itemize} \item \textbf{Adverse selection.} For each \( (n,k) \in \mathcal{N} \times \mathcal{K} \), the function \( \tilde{\zeta}^{n,k} : \mathbb{R} \to \mathbb{R}_+ \) is nondecreasing, and satisfies \( \lim_{\delta \to -\infty} \tilde{\zeta}^{n,k}(\delta) = 0. \) This function captures the impact of informed trading on prices.
 It is tier-specific (and possibly size-specific), allowing the market maker to account for varying levels of expected informativeness across clients (and transaction sizes).
-In particular, when $\tilde{\zeta}^{n,k}$ is a rapidly decreasing function, executions at prices that deviate significantly from the reference price in the ``wrong'' direction -- that is, at prices seemingly unfavorable to the client from the market maker's perspective -- can have a strong impact on the reference price.
+In particular, when \(\tilde{\zeta}^{n,k}\) is a rapidly increasing function, executions at prices seemingly unfavourable to the client, from the market maker's perspective, can have a strong impact on the reference price.
+The dependence on the quote offset should be interpreted conditionally on execution.
+A transaction at a conservative quote is less likely, but, conditional on such a transaction occurring, it may reveal a private signal, a stale quote and/or a speed advantage.
+When this conditional impact effect is not empirically supported, the constant specification \(\tilde\zeta^{n,k}(\delta)=\tilde\zeta^{n,k}\) is a natural choice; see \cite{gueant2013dealing}.